A judge sentenced a former Bulloch County woman for a Statesboro Vehicular Homicide that claimed the life of Dakota Daniels.

 The Specialized Collision Reconstruction Team (SCRT) within the Georgia State Patrol took over the investigation, as is often standard with fatal crashes.

-In September 2020, eight months after the crash, Durden was charged by the Georgia State Patrol with Homicide by Vehicle in the 2nd Degree and Failure to Yield After Stopping at a Stop Sign, both misdemeanor offenses that carry a maximum of 12 months in jail and a $1,000 fine.
-She was booked into the Bulloch County jail and released on $5,000 bond.
-Soon after, her case was formally accused in state court in Bulloch County.
+In September 2020, eight months after the crash, the Georgia State Patrol charged Durden with Homicide by Vehicle in the 2nd Degree and Failure to Yield After Stopping at a Stop Sign.
+Both charges are misdemeanor offenses that carry a maximum of 12 months in jail and a $1,000 fine.
+The Bulloch County Jail booked Durden and released her on $5,000 bond.
+The case then began the criminal adjudication process and the Solicitor General drafted a formal accusation.

 Durden retained Statesboro attorney Malone Hart.